nogardnep/magiamerlini/doc/README.md

 # Doc

-Things change frequently, see the specifications for an up-to-date presentation, rather than sketches
+See the specifications for an up-to-date presentation, rather than sketches